fourjuaneight/blog/content/about.md

 draft: false
 ---

-Hi, I like websites, and I'm [Juan Villela](https://www.juanvillela.dev/).
+Hi, I'm [Juan](https://www.juanvillela.dev/) and I like websites.
 Most of my time is spent making them for others online.
-When I'm not working, I hoard digital media for my weird pet project.
+When I'm not working, I play video games and hoard digital media for my weird pet project.

 Writing isn't my strong suit.
 But I do it from time to time.
 It's therapeutic and helps me clear my head.
-I write about exciting things in this blog and some of my coding projects.
-I'm not sure what else to say, so here's a list of "fun facts" about me I guess:
+I write about interesting things I find online and some of my coding projects.
+I'm not sure what else to say, so here's a list of "fun facts" about me:

 - I like stickers.
-Almost every electronic I own is covered in stickers.
+I have an entire cabinet filled with of them.
-- I build mechanical keyboards now and then.
+- I build mechanical keyboards every now and then.
 - I love cooking.
 I like to think I'm pretty decent at it.
 - I like RPGs.
 Primarily those out of Japan.
 Like the 200-hour-long, convoluted storyline, with 30 characters type of RPGs.
-- I ~~collect~~ hoard Magic: The Gathering cards kept in an excellent binder I rarely open.
-Of course, I also record which cards I own on a database and render them on a nice UI on this site.
+- I ~~collect~~ hoard Magic: The Gathering cards and keep them in a cool binder I rarely open.
 - I like making lists.
 - I delivered a baby once.
 It was not magical for me, the staff on the ambulance, or the person giving birth.
-It's the most stressful I've ever been in my life.
+It's the most stressed I've ever been in my life.

 ## Work
-I work as a senior full-stack web developer full-time from home.
-These days, I mostly make Angular and React enterprise apps.
-And some REST and GraphQL APIs.
-But here's an excellent list of skills:

-### Languages:
-TypeScript, JavaScript, SCSS, CSS, HTML, SQL, Go

-### Frameworks/Libraries:
-React, Node, Express, GraphQL, Hugo, Eleventy

-### Tooling:
-Redux (Sagas, Thunks, and RTK), Webpack, Vite, Jest, Vitest, Cypress, aXe, TravisCI, CircleCI, GitHub Actions, Gitlab/Bitbucket Pipeline

-### Design Tools:
-Figma, Sketch, InVision, Photoshop, Affinity Designer

-### Other Skills:
-Nunchuck, Bo Hunting, Computer Hacking

----

-If you want a more comprehensive look at my experience, check out my [online resume](https://resume.juanvillela.dev).
+I work as a software engineer in health tech.
+That's it.
+I don't know what else you wanna know.
+But, if you're really interested, check out my [online resume](https://resume.juanvillela.dev).